Roosevelt High School

 Course Selection Process: As simple as 1-2-3

-2. Select: 6 courses per semester (remember: most core classes are year-long with Eth Studies World Hist 3 being a semester; Primary electives may either be one semester or year-long).
+2. Select 6 courses per semester.
+Remember: most core classes are year-long; Primary electives may either be one semester or year-long.
 You will need to pick different Alternate electives because availability of Primary electives is not guaranteed.

-3. Register: for classes: Students should note their requests on the Course Option Worksheet and submit it to Roosevelt via mail, email (dtmiller@seattleschools.org) or via in-person drop off.
+3. Register for classes.
+Students should note their course requests on the Course Option Worksheet and submit to Roosevelt via mail, email dtmiller@seattleschools.org, or in-person drop off.

 Please note:

-• Special Education students – Contact Mr. James Brock (jrbrock@seattleschools.org) to schedule an intake interview.
+• Special Education students – Contact Mr. Jay Brock jrbrock@seattleschools.org for an intake interview.

 Still need help?